Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Results

 \subsection{Sampling mechanism in the FFNN}

-To perform sampling from the posterior distribution, the neural network needs to manipulate the variability of the output signals using stochastic perturbations of the input signals.
-As shown in eq.(\ref{eq:poisson_variability}), the input signals have Poisson-like variability, and its mean and variance linearly increases as the gain $g$ of the input signal increases.
-However, since the gain $g$ corresponds to the reliability of the input signals, the variance of the posterior distribution decreases as this value increases.
-It means that the network should have an internal mechanism to reverse the amounts of variances of the input and the output.
-Since the perturbation of the hidden layer activity ${\bf h}(t) = {\rm ReLU}(W_{\rm in}{\bf x}(t)+{\bf b}_{in})$ directly interact the posterior distribution as shown in fig. \ref{fig:ffnn_sampling_mechanism}(a), this controlling mechanism may be contributed by the connectivity from the input layer to the hidden layer.
-In the following, an analysis of this mechanism based on statistics of weight matrix $W_{\rm in}$ and bias $b_{\rm in}$ of the input layer is shown.
+To accurately perform sampling from the posterior distribution, the NN needs to manipulate the output $y(t)$ variability using stochastic perturbations of the input signals.
+Here, as shown in Eqs. (\ref{eq:poisson_variability1}, \ref{eq:poisson_variability2}), the input signals have Poisson-like variability, and their mean and variance increase linearly with the gain $g_A, g_B$.
+However, as the gain $g_A, g_B$ corresponds to the input signals’ reliability, the variance of the posterior distribution decreases as $g_A, g_B$ increases.
+It means that the network should have an internal mechanism to reverse the magnitude of variances of the input and output.
+Here, we clarify the mechanism that transforms the input signal variance to output variance in FFNN.
+First, there are two possible candidates for where the variance transformation occurs: the input layer to the hidden layer and the hidden layer to the output layer.
+As the magnitude of the fluctuation of the hidden layer activity ${\bf h}(t) = {\rm ReLU}(W_{\rm in}{\bf x}(t)+{\bf b}_{in})$ strictly correlates to the standard deviation of the posterior distribution [Fig. \ref{fig:ffnn_sampling_mechanism}(a)], this variance transformation is supposed to occur when the signal is transformed from the input layer to the hidden layer.
+In the following, we reveal the mechanism of this variance transformation by focusing on the transformation of signals ${\bf x}(t)$ from the input layer to the hidden layer.